The purpose of leadership in 2 sentences

-The same question came to me when I first got promoted into my first leadership role 15+ years back, and when discussing the topic today, I often need to clarify the exact meaning, as people tend to see 2 different angles to the purpose of leadership:
+Those same questions came to me when I got promoted into my first leadership role 25+ years back.
+And when discussing the topic today the exact same questions seem still to be relevant.

 The 2 purposes of Leadership: When leadership is done well

-You have probably already experienced different managers, some with whom you felt well, and others where you felt they had room for improvement.
-These are all great sources of inspiration whether it was for a good or a less good cause – they are things to learn from.
+You have probably already experienced different managers in your working life.
+Some with whom you felt well, and others where you felt they had room for improvement.
+No matter which type, they are great sources of inspiration whether it was for a good or a less good cause.
+They all have things to learn from.

-When getting close to this, many people have stories about when a former manager did something which they themselves would never do.
-‘I don’t want to be like that’ – which is a great learning, helping shape your personal leadership style.
+A manager where you felt "I don’t want to be like that" is a great learning, helping shape your personal leadership style.

-In my further research for different views to the purpose of leadership, overlapping definitions occur, and some say:
+In my further work to get into the core purpose of leadership, you find overlapping definitions:

 • …establish purpose, the direction or strategy he stands for, the reason why others should follow him (OK, to me that is sort of justifying your own existence)